deletedcu/angular-demo/lectures/day-2/video_intro_to_spa.md

-# Video: Quick intro to SPAs and Push state
+# Video: Quick Introduction to SPAs and PushState

 ## Lesson Objectives
 *By the end of this lesson, students should be able to:*